 Angel hair is the thinnest type of pasta, made of long, very fine strands that cook quickly.
 Use delicate sauces with this narrow noodle, like a light tomato sauce or a broth, or simply cook it with butter and oil.
-This Angel Hair Pasta with Garlic, Herbs, and Parmesan recipe, for example, isn’t particularly heavy—except on flavor.

 7. Acini di Pepe

 Sometimes referred to as pastina, acini di pepe means “small parts of the pepper” in Italian, alluding to its miniscule size and rounded shape, which makes it versatile enough to be welcome in a wide range of dishes.
 Make it the mainstay of a cold salad or sprinkle it into a piping hot soup.